victor-asenjo/NextiaDI/experiments/README.md

 # Reproducibility of experiments

 Here, you can find the code and instructions to reproduce the experiments to evaluate NextiaDI.
 We evaluate the main NextiaDI's features: bootstrapping and schema integration to assess their complexity and runtime performance.
+All experiments code are provided in this [JAR](https://mydisk.cs.upc.edu/s/dfKQ35yafqWo577/download) for easy of use.

 ## Bootstrapping experiment